fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 #### 7. [Short-haul flights within Europe](https://awardfares.com/search?zone:Europe.zone:Europe.;o:price;so:asc;z:aeroplan)

-Redeeming miles for short-haul flights on Star Alliance partners within Europe can provide good value, particularly when compared to high cash fares.
-There are a lot of open spaces during Summer 2023!
+We typically don't recommend redeeming miles on short-haul flights, but in during some weeks or seasons the cash fares can be incredibly high, and miles can helpy you save a ton of money.
+For short-haul flights on Star Alliance partners within Europe, there are a lot of open spaces during Summer 2023!

 <img src="/assets/img/aeroplan-guide/7-aeroplan-intra-eu.webp" alt="Short-haul flights within Europe on Aeroplan (using AwardFares)." />

 #### 8. [Flights within North America](https://awardfares.com/search?continent:NA.continent:NA.;o:price;so:asc;z:aeroplan)

-The award chart for flights within North America is quite decent, and there’s always decent availability if prices are
+The award chart for flights within North America is quite decent, and availability has been historically good if you need to get that last-minute seat!

 <img src="/assets/img/aeroplan-guide/1-aeroplan-na-to-europe.webp" alt="Intra North America Flights on Aeroplan (using AwardFares)." />